How to make a barcode generator in Excel?

 You will need to use an add-in or set up a system yourself to insert barcodes into your Excel spreadsheets.
 This entails setting up the right fonts in Excel, converting cell format, and getting all your product information into the spreadsheet.
-This takes a lot of time and effort, made worse by the fact that Excel spreadsheets are inefficient in data management.
+This takes quite a bit of time and effort, made worse because Excel spreadsheets are inefficient in data management.

-Katana ERP manufacturing software is a cloud-based solution that allows manufacturers to manage their sales, production, fulfillment, and accounting all from one place.
+Katana’s cloud manufacturing software allows makers to manage their sales, production, and fulfillment from one place.

-Katana comes equipped with features to help you manage and create barcodes without using a barcode Excel generator.
+Katana has features to help you manage and create barcodes without using an Excel barcode generator.
 This allows manufacturers to easily automate their purchase orders and inventory control with a point and a click.
-So, not only will you have fewer errors in your workflow and make your business more efficient, but using Katana ERP barcodes allows you to:
+So, not only will you have fewer errors in your workflow and make your business more efficient, but using Katana’s barcodes allows you to:

 Katana has the capabilities of different barcodes, such as supplier item codes, barcodes for internal use, or registered GS1 barcodes.

 Try it for yourself.
-Katana ERP offers new users a 14-day free trial to implement and start using barcodes in their business operations.
-If you have any questions about implementing barcodes into your business with Katana, please don’t hesitate to reach out to us.
+Katana cloud platform offers new users a 14-day free trial to implement and start using barcodes in their business operations.